 These helpful Roads to Success pages take families on the journey of preparing for college for each year of high school.
 Each link loads a .pdf file with specific information for each year.
 These pages are redistributed with permission.

-There are currently no fairs or presentations to report.
+There are currently not college visits, fairs, or presentations to report.

 B. Davis Scholarship